 4. Free Up Storage Space

-Limited storage space can slow down your Mac and trigger the “Your system has run out of application memory” error.
-If your Mac’s running low on RAM, macOS creates swap files or virtual memory on the startup disk.
+Limited storage can slow down your Mac and trigger the “Your system has run out of application memory” error.
+If your Mac is running low on RAM, macOS creates swap files or virtual memory on the startup disk.
 That won’t happen if your Mac’s hard drive doesn’t have enough space to accommodate swap files or virtual memory.

 A good rule of thumb is to keep at least 15 percent of your Mac’s boot storage free.
 For instance, on a MacBook with 256GB SSD, having at least 38GB of free storage guarantees smooth performance.

-Your Mac may exhibit performance and memory issues when free storage space falls below the 15% threshold.
+When free storage falls below the 15% threshold, your Mac may exhibit performance and memory issues.
 Empty your Mac’s Trash/Bin, uninstall unneeded applications, and move large files to iCloud Drive.
-Refer to our tutorial on freeing up space in macOS for more ways to optimize your Mac’s storage.
+For more ways to optimize your Mac’s storage, refer to our tutorial on freeing up space in macOS.

-1. Open Finder, select Finder on the menu bar, and select Preferences.
+- Open Finder, select Finder on the menu bar, and choose Settings.

-1. Open the New Finder windows show dropdown menu, and select other folders like “Desktop” or “Documents.”
+- Open the New Finder windows show drop-down menu, and select other folders like “Desktop” or “Documents.”

-Close and reopen Finder, and check if changing Finder’s settings free up RAM on your Mac.
+Close and reopen Finder, and check if changing Finder’s settings frees up RAM on your Mac.

 6. Disable Startup Programs